hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/638_ix_sharat_chakravarty.md

 Swamiji: No, nothing is produced if you or I cry out like that; but a jug must be revealed if the idea of it rises in Brahman which is perfect in Its creative determinations.
-When we see even those established in the practice of religion (Sâdhakas) bring about by will-power things otherwise impossible to happen, what to speak of Brahman with perfect creativeness of will?
-At the point of creation Brahman becomes manifest as Shabda (Idea), and then assumes the form of "Nâda" or "Om".
+When we see even those established in the practice of religion (Sādhakas) bring about by will-power things otherwise impossible to happen, what to speak of Brahman with perfect creativeness of will?
+At the point of creation Brahman becomes manifest as Shabda (Idea), and then assumes the form of "Nāda" or "Om".
 At the next stage, the particular Shabdas or ideas, that variously existed in former cycles, such as Bhuh, Bhuvah, Svah, cow, man, etc., begin to come out of the "Om".
 As soon as these ideas appear in Brahman endowed with